The Queen James Bible has been edited to make

-We now continue, from part 1, part 2 and part 3, considering a new version of the Bible is being published and in a way we Christians should take it as a compliment.
+We now conclude, from part 1, part 2, part 3, part 4, part 5 and part 6, considering a new version of the Bible is being published and in a way we Christians should take it as a compliment.
 The Bible is edited so as to conform to the authority of the homosexuality worldview-religion and is called the Queen James Bible.

 If you just want to say, “The Queen James Bible is nonsense” or even “is a godsend” and leave it at that then; do not bother reading this series because we will actually details the issues involved.